 We spotted this cute, customizable craft in Emma Hardy’s Green Crafts for Children.
 Kids will have a blast creating their first initial — or, they’re feeling super creative, entire name — with dough they can make, paint and, ultimately, display with pride.

 A couple hints: Before you start, spread some newspaper on the table.
-And, while younger kids will love the kneading and rolling part, they may need a little help with measuring, and possibly with shaping.
+And, while younger kids will love the kneading and rolling part, they may need a little help with measuring and possibly with shaping, too.

-And while you’re waiting for the dough to dry, why not play a classic card game with the kids?
+And while you’re waiting for your salt dough letters to dry, why not play some classic board games with the kids?